Sacred-Seed-Studio/Unity-File-Debug/README.md

 # Unity-File-Debug
 Enhanced debug logging for Unity, with JSON export and HTML viewer.
+[Read the blog post](http://www.sacredseedstudio.com/blog/2016/06/05/Output-the-Unity-console-to-file).
+[See the demo](http://www.sacredseedstudio.com/Unity-File-Debug/).

 ## Why
 This project has a few goals: